Subchapter B. DAMS AND RESERVOIRS

 (5) The influence of rapid drawdown on the stability of the dam, its appurtenant works and the upstream natural slopes of the reservoir.

-(c) Each outlet works shall include a means of dissipating the energy of flow at its outlet to assure conveyance of flow without endangering the safety and integrity of the dam or the natural environment of the stream.
+(d) Each outlet works must include upstream closure, trashrack, and a means of dissipating the energy of flow at its outlet to assure conveyance of flow without endangering the safety and integrity of the dam or the natural environment of the stream.

 Source

-(a) Dams shall be structurally sound and shall be constructed of sound and durable materials.
-The completed structure shall be stable under all probable conditions of operation.
+(a) Dams must be structurally sound and be constructed of sound and durable materials.
+The structure must be stable during and at the completion of construction.

 (1) The physical properties of the materials available for construction.